logo

 Red-Black Tree

-A Red-Black Tree is a self-balancing binary search tree where each node has an additional color property (red or black).
-The tree maintains balance through five key properties: the root is always black, all leaves (null nodes) are black, red nodes cannot have red children, and every path from a node to its descendant leaves contains the same number of black nodes.
-These rules ensure that the tree remains approximately balanced, guaranteeing O(log n) time complexity for search, insert, and delete operations.
+When a node is inserted or deleted, the tree may temporarily violate its color rules.
+To restore balance, the tree uses a combination of recoloring and rotations.
+It maintains balance through four key properties: the root is always black, all leaves (null nodes) are black, red nodes cannot have red children, and every path from a node to its descendant leaves contains the same number of black nodes.

 Curious to Learn More?